ISCHEMIC STROKE / PREVENTION

 EC-IC bypass in carotid territory

-- the most commonly performed procedures (using a graft from the radial artery or sphenoid):
+- the most commonly performed procedures are:

 - ICA-MCA bypass